 When Doc Ron arrived back in Denver he went in for gall bladder surgery but ended up having heart surgery instead.
 He went home to Ohio to recover, but later returned to Denver to go back to work at RPSC, and finally to have his gall bladder removed in late June.

-NSF has posted a video summarizing the medevac operation.
+NSF posted a video summarizing the medevac operation...alas, the actual video linked there is no longer available.
 Below are my links to Pole websites and other information sources.
 Here is a more detailed timeline with links to news stories and press releases...(note that some of the commercial news articles are disappearing)...